Sikander Rizvi

-Sikander "Xander" Rizvi (سکندر رضوی) is a Pakistani restaurateur and film actor who is the founder of Xander's.
+Sikander "Xander" Rizvi (سکندر رضوی) is a French Pakistani restaurateur and film actor who founded Xander's.

 Born in Karachi to the Jehan-Rizvi family; where his grandparents Noor Jehan and Shaukat Hussain Rizvi and other relatives Sonya Jehan, Zille Huma and Ahmed Ali Butt are all film personalities, he made his acting debut with a leading role in the romantic comedy Dekh Magar Pyar Se along with Humaima Malick–which earned him praise.
-He also owns a cafe in Karachi.
+He also owns a café in Karachi.

 Career

 Rizvi started his acting career in 2015 with his debut film Dekh Magar Pyar Se playing the lead role opposite Humaima Malick, the romantic comedy was directed by Asad ul Haq and scripted by Saba Imtiaz.
 The film was released on the Independence Day, 14 August 2015.

 Rizvi also played a supporting role in the 2017 war action film Yalghaar opposite Shaan Shahid, Humayun Saeed, and Adnan Siddiqui, directed and written by Hassan Waqas Rana.
 The film is based on the true story of the Second Battle of Swat, also known as Swat Operation.
 The film was released in June 2017.